christian-bromann/samsungtv/README.md

 ```

 ## Changes in 2018+ models
-the connection is dove via ssl and require confirmation in the tv, after confirmation is done a token in saved that can be used in further connections.
+The connection is done via SSL and requires confirmation via the tv, after confirmation is done a token in saved that can be used in further connections.

 ## Development